ntustison/PaperANTsX/Text/discussion.md

 through bash, Python, or R scripting) to construct tailored pipelines for their own studies or to take advantage of our pre-fabricated pipelines.
-And given the open-source nature of the ANTsX software, usage is not limited, for example, to \textcolor{blue}{non-commercial} use---a common constraint characteristic of other packages \textcolor{blue}{such as the FMRIB Software Library}
+And given the open-source nature of the ANTsX software, usage is not limited, for example, to \textcolor{black}{non-commercial} use---a common constraint characteristic of other packages \textcolor{black}{such as the FMRIB Software Library}
 (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Licence).

 One of our most widely used pipelines is the estimation of cortical thickness